ichen-lab-ucsb/DeCatCounter/README.md

 # DeCatCounter

-This is the README document for DeCatCounter, a python pipeline for processing concatenated PacBio reads from _in vitro_ selection experiments.
+This is the README document for DeCatCounter, a Python pipeline for processing concatenated PacBio reads from _in vitro_ selection experiments.
 The pipeline can demultiplex the amplicons, deconcatenatenate into sequence and count their count reads.
 DeCatCounter can be used to process nucleotides or amino acids sequencing data.

 # Usage

-To use the pipeline, type in the terminal:
+The pipeline tool is written in Python and it can be run using a Python interpreter.
+To run it from the Command Line Interface (aka the Terminal), type:

 `python DeCatCounter.py input_file barcodes.txt bc_tol_f bc_tol_r constant.txt ct_tol_f ct_tol_r translation(y/n) low_len hi_len`